Step Therapy/Fail First

-When a person changes insurers, or a drug they are currently taking is moved to a nonpreferred status, he or she may be put through the step therapy process again.
-Some step therapy protocols even impose these requirements on stable patients.
+- When a person changes insurers, or a drug they are currently taking is moved to a non-preferred status, the person may be put through the step therapy process again

-- Permit a physician to override step therapy if he or she expects the treatment to be ineffective based on the known relevant medical characteristics of the patient and the known characteristics of the drug regimen; if patient comorbidities will cause, or will likely cause, an adverse reaction by, or physical harm to, the patient; or is not in the best interest of the patient, based on medical necessity.
+- Permit a physician to override the step therapy if the physician expects the treatment to be ineffective based on the known relevant medical characteristics of the patient and the known characteristics of the drug regimen; if patient comorbidities will cause, or will likely cause, an adverse reaction by, or physical harm to, the patient; or is not in the best interest of the patient, based on medical necessity

-- In circumstances where a patient is changing health insurance plans, the new plan may not require the person to repeat step therapy that was completed under a prior plan.
-This applies when that person is already being treated for a medical condition by a prescription medication, provided that the drug is appropriately prescribed and is considered safe and effective for the person's condition.
+- In circumstances where a patient is changing health insurance plans, the new plan may not require the person to repeat step therapy that was completed under a prior plan

 Download and share this information with family, friends, and your legislators!